Edgio/terraform-provider-edgecast/docs/resources/waf_custom_rule_set.md

 - **msg** (String) Determines the rule message that will be assigned to this custom rule.
 This message is exposed via the Threats Dashboard. \
     *Note: This field is only applicable for the action object that resides in the root of the sec_rule object.* \
     Default Value: Blank
-- **t** (List of String) Determines the set of transformations that will be applied to the value derived from the request element identified in a variable object (i.e., source value).
+- **transformations** (List of String) Determines the set of transformations that will be applied to the value derived from the request element identified in a variable object (i.e., source value).
 Transformations are always applied to the source value, regardless of the number of transformations that have been defined.  \
 Valid Values are: \
 *NONE*: Indicates that the source value should not be modified. \
 *LOWERCASE*: Indicates that the source value should be converted to lowercase characters. \